svhawkins/B-Minor-Compiler/README.txt

    REG_INVALID -> out of bounds
    REG_AINUSE -> all registers in use
    REG_NINUSE -> register not in use
+   REG_NOHIGH -> register name is unavailable in the high-byte bit type (64, 32, 16, high, low)
    LABEL_MAX -> max number of labels

 5. struct symbol now has an address field to have during code generation this saves the address value for a symbol while they are being generated.

-6. symbol table now includes 'hidden' symbols: originally nameless array and string literals stored as symbols under a new name: the label name generated from label_name() and label_create().This makes sure that pass-by-reference values are being stored and loaded correctly.
+6. symbol table now includes 'hidden' symbols: originally nameless array and string literals stored as symbols under a new name: the label name generated from label_name() and label_create().
+This makes sure that pass-by-reference values are being stored and loaded correctly.

-7. <<struct>>_codegen functions now have an 'fprintf' variant, as <<struct>>_fcodegen():
-  These have an additonal parameter of the file pointer, which defaults to stdout.

-8. Updated typechecker for constant expressions.
+7. Updated typechecker for constant expressions.

-9. Error handlers now display the error enum name to be more descriptive. [resolves isue #6]
+8. Error handlers now display the error enum name to be more descriptive. [resolves isue #6]

+9. Various code cleanups for better readability and code-style consistency.

 ****************************
 HIDDEN SYMBOLS